|

 pie floater is a meal available in Australia, which consists of the

-traditional meat pie sitting, unusually inverted, in a plate of thick
+traditional meat pie sitting, unusually inverted (upside-down), in a plate of thick

 green pea soup.
 It is traditionally served and covered with tomato